Chair of Watch Design

 The students also get to hone their own creativity by approaching watchmaking in its entirety, from the 3D prototype to the finished watch, packaging, product environment, and project management, and from art direction to marketing positioning.

-At the Bachelor’s level, the Chair in Watch Design offer the following programme:
+At the Bachelor’s level, the Chair of Watch Design offer the following programme:

 - Watchmaking manufacture and design